 2. To induce or to undergo autolysis.

-2. A preoccupation with suicide.
+2. A preoccupation or thinking about committing suicide.

 2. To operate or to control by automation.